-The look and feel of your kitchen is largely determined by the materials used to create it, and modern kitchens feature man-made components such as concrete and Corian to great effect, often set against the natural beauty of wood.
-Floors, units and worktops need to be chosen to complement each other and any other furniture, whether you favour bold contrasts or subtle variations.
+Modern kitchens usually feature man-made components such as concrete and quartz to great effect, often set against the natural beauty of wood.
+Floors, kitchen cabinet doors and worktops need to be chosen to complement each other and any other furniture, whether you favour bold contrasts or subtle variations.

 From super-slim granite countertops or quartz to chunky wood, it is worth investing in well-made worktops that make a statement.
 Always consider the durability and maintenance of materials before you make your choice.